‘Days Of Our Lives’ Spoilers: Steve Confronts Kayla, Andre DiMera Returns

-Days of our Lives spoilers for the coming week reveal that there will be some serious problems for a lot of Salem residents.
+Days of Our Lives spoilers for the coming week reveal that there will be some serious problems for a lot of Salem residents.

-According to a recent report by Soap Hub, Steve Johnson (Stephen Nichols) will finally confront his wife, Kayla Brady (Mary Beth Evans) about the secret she has been keeping.
+According to a recent report by Soap Hub, Steve Johnson (Stephen Nichols) will finally confront his wife, Kayla Brady (Mary Beth Evans), about the secret she has been keeping.

-As many Days of our Lives viewers know, Kayla has been lying to Steve’s face for weeks now.
+As many Days of Our Lives viewers know, Kayla has been lying to Steve’s face for weeks now.
 Steve refused to get help from the robotics company that could give him his eyesight back due to the fact that Stefan DiMera (Tyler Christopher) owned the company.
 However, Kayla wouldn’t stand by and let her husband go without his sight.
 So, she struck a deal with Stefan.

 Kayla began spying on Kate Roberts (Lauren Koslow) to try and get dirt on her for Stefan, who was angry that Kate had killed his mother, Vivian Alamain (Louise Sorel).
 After coming to Stefan with info, he agreed to help Steve, and Kayla lied about all of the details.
 Later, Steve overheard Kayla tell Jennifer Horton (Melissa Reeves) that she was keeping a secret from him.